What is the Best Footing for a Horse Arena?

 - “The arena base is getting uneven because of uneven watering of overhead sprinklers.”

-1. The arena base is the first and most important phase.
+1. The arena base is the first and very important phase.

-Solution 1: HIT Draingrid for building a perfectly functioning arena base with transverse drainage.
-This arena base will drain, not mix with your arena footing even with heavy use (e.g. lunging) and adds spring.
-Optional installation of sub-surface irrigation lines for even watering and water conservation if you live in dry areas like California, Arizona, Nevada, New Mexico.
-Solution 2: High and Low Tide arena system (also known as ebb and flow arena) (also known as ebb and flow arena) with the subterranean irrigation and drainage pipes.
-This system doe not need an arena base, provides even moisture and drainage throughout the footing.
-This footing system combines the ‘base and footing’ in one.
+Solution 1: Use HIT Draingrids for building a perfectly functioning arena base with transverse drainage.
+This arena base material will drain, not mix with your horse arena footing even with heavy use (e.g. lunging) and adds spring.
+There is optional installation of sub-surface irrigation lines for even watering and water conservation if you live in dry areas like California, Arizona, Nevada, New Mexico, etc.

-A surface that his too hard absorbs little if any impact energy.
+Whether indoor or outdoor, a riding surface that his too hard absorbs little if any impact energy.
 The high impact shock wave results in large concussion and will develop bone and joint problems.
-Horses working on an arena surface that is too hard will adjust their strides and movement to avoid excessive shock to the limbs, the strides become short.
-Horses working on a surface that is too soft and loose also adjust their stride and movement to cope with the extra energy required caused by the low impact of the soft surface.
+Horses working on an arena surface that is too hard will adjust their strides and movement to avoid excessive shock to the limbs, and the strides become short.
+Horses working on a surface that is too soft and loose also adjust their stride and movement to cope with the extra energy required, caused by the low impact of the soft surface.
 In all those cases, soundness and performance is compromised.

 - Spring and cushion

 Establishing a maintenance program is essential.
 Building a riding arena is one thing; the maintenance of it is another.
 Firstly, make sure you are using an adequate arena drag and leveler, secondly use just enough or as little water for an optimum stable, yet springy arena surface.
-Even watering of arena footings requires careful attention – watering with overhead sprinklers is often very inconsistent.
-Unevenly watered arena footings will harrow in differently.
+The even watering of arena footing materials requires careful attention – watering with overhead sprinklers is often very inconsistent.
+Unevenly watered horse arena footing will harrow in differently.
 To avoid this problem, Footing Solutions USA offers arena systems which water from below to ensure even moisture at every inch.
-The High- and Low Tide system and the HIT-Drip-Draingrid construction both take care of the uneven watering issues.
+The HIT Active Aqua System and the Ebb- and Flow construction both take care of uneven watering issues while conserving water.

-If you do your homework, building the perfect horse arena footing can be affordable and easy.
-Your arena footing is perhaps, the most important element to ensure performance and soundness in your equine partner.
+If you do your homework, building the perfect riding arena can be affordable and easy.
+Your horse arena footing is, perhaps, the most important element to ensure performance and soundness in your equine partner.